dyne/Zenroom/docs/article/views/decode_language_patterns.md

 This section is a brief exploration of the main language implementations working on blockchains.
 Far from being an exhaustive overview, it highlights the characteristics of these implementations and most importantly the approach followed in building virtual machines that are based on assembler-like operation codes and languages that compile to these.

-The conclusion of this section is that the blockchain languages so far existing are designed with a product-oriented mindset, starting from the implementation of a virtual machine that can process OP codes.
-Higher level languages build upon it, parsing higher level syntactics and semantics and compiling them into a series of OP codes.
+The conclusion of this section is that the blockchain languages so far existing are designed with a product-oriented mindset, starting from the implementation of a virtual machine that can process OP_CODEs.
+Higher level languages build upon it, parsing higher level syntactics and semantics and compiling them into a series of OP_CODEs.
 This is the natural way most languages like ASM, C and C++ have evolved through the years.

-Arguably, a task-oriented mindset should be assumed when re-designing a new blockchain language for DECODE.
-The opportunity for innovating the field lies in abandoning this approach and instead build an External Domain Specific Language [@fowler2010domain] using an existing grammar to do the Syntax-Directed Translation.
+Arguably, a task-oriented mindset should be assumed when re-designing a new blockchain language for DECODE: that would be the equivalent of a human-centered research and design process.
+The opportunity for innovating the field lies in abandoning the OP_CODE approach and instead build an External Domain Specific Language [@fowler2010domain] using an existing grammar to do the Syntax-Directed Translation.
 The Semantic Model can be then a coarse-grained implementation that can sync computations with blockchain based deterministic conditionals.

 ## Bitcoin's SCRIPT